-Breen said corporate sponsorship of the system may help fund its expansion, as was done in New York, where the bikes have the name of a well-known bank painted on them.
+Breen said corporate sponsorship of the system may help fund the system's expansion, as was done in New York, where the bikes have the name of a well-known bank painted on them.

-The VTA's Aiko Cuenco said bike sharing could be considered "an extension of the transit system," providing a connection from train stations, for example, to wherever someone is going in the "last mile" of their journey.
+Aiko Cuenco of the Santa Clara Valley Transportation Authority said bike sharing could be considered "an extension of the transit system," providing a connection from train stations, for example, to wherever someone is going in the "last mile" of their journey.

-The system encourages short rides by charging no fee for rides of 30 minutes or less, but charges $4 if that stretches to an hour and then $7 for each 30 minutes after that.
+The system encourages short rides by not charging for rides of 30 minutes or less.
+Hour-long rides are $4, and every half-hour after that costs $7.
 Those looking to ride for longer periods can get around the time limit by riding to another station and switching to another bike.

 The system works for anyone with a credit card and at least $9, which is the cost of a 24-hour membership.
 There's also a $22 three-day membership and an $88 annual membership.

-An exact date for when the system will be up and running next month has yet to be announced.
+The system will be up and running next month, though an exact date has yet to be announced.

 The pilot program is funded through local and regional grants in combination with a $4.3 million grant from the Metropolitan Transportation Commission's Climate Initiatives Grant program.